pammacdotnet/TypstPaper/paper.typ

 @fig:LaTeXvTypst demonstrates a side-by-side example of the equivalent LaTeX and Typst code.
 As it can be seen, even for a small document describing simple, introductory Algebra-related concepts, any LaTeX distribution would need a more cumbersome syntax and auxiliary markup.

-#let affine-typst = "affine example/typst.typ"
+#let affine-typst = "./examples/affine/typst.typ"
-#let affine-latex = "affine example/latex.latex"
+#let affine-latex = "./examples/affine/latex.latex"

 #figure(
   placement: none,